Heavy rains in southern Indian state kill 17, dozens missing

 Associated Press

-HYDERABAD, India (AP) — At least 17 people have died and dozens are reported missing in the southern Indian state of Andhra Pradesh after days of heavy rains, authorities said.
+HYDERABAD, India (AP) — At least 17 people have died and dozens are reported missing in the southern Indian state of Andhra Pradesh after days of heavy rains, authorities said Saturday.

 The state has been hit by intense torrents since Thursday, sparking massive floods in at least five districts.